alinesresende/software-architecture-msc-node/README.md

 ### 11 - Created endpoint for searching products

--The endpoint must be accessible via the `GET /products/search` URL;
+- The endpoint must be accessible via the `GET /products/search` URL;